strfury/AliciaF_Portfolio/index.md

 # First Milestone

-My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+My first milestone was setting up the hardware of the Raspberry Pi as well as downloading the base software of the Smart Mirror onto it.
+The Imaging software used to install Raspbian was not opening properly on my Mac, so I switched to a Windows laptop to install Raspbian onto my SD Card.
+With the software installed, I attached the heatsinks, plugged in the power and HDMI cables as well as the USB keyboard and mouse.
+With the general setup of the Raspberry Pi complete and it succesfully hooked up to the monitor, I began to install the basic Smart Mirror software.
+I forked [this](https://github.com/GIP2000/SmartMirror) repository and followed the instructions to install it onto both my Raspberry Pi and Mac.

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}